 Little St. Simons Island

 If the Golden Isles had a best-kept secret, it would be Little St. Simons Island.
-A 10,000 acre privately-owned island only accessible by boat, Little St. Simons is the ultimate haven for those looking to reconnect with nature and with their loved ones.
+An 11,000 acre privately-owned island only accessible by boat, Little St. Simons is the ultimate haven for those looking to reconnect with nature and with their loved ones.
 The island is mostly undeveloped, save for the lodge and handful of cottages that can house up to 32 guests at a time.

 Visitors have the option of staying overnight on the island, or simply exploring the area on a day trip.
 Little St. Simons Island is a popular destination for families or small groups looking to inhabit their own private island for a few days.
 It’s also a great place for couples to spend quality time together.